-- 48. According to the travaux préparatoires, "foreign policy" includes such matters as bilateral negotiations, participation in multilateral conferences and decision-making in international organisations.
-The "in cooperation" requirement means that, notwithstanding the primacy of the President in foreign policy, the President should not do anything significant against the wish of the Government25.
-According to the travaux préparatoires, this is inter alia the case when "it is a question of important foreign policy decisions from Finland's side, or there are external initiatives which can have important consequences for Finland's internal affairs." - 49.
-Historically, foreign policy was the almost exclusive preserve of the Finnish President.
+49. According to the travaux préparatoires, "foreign policy" includes such matters as bilateral negotiations, participation in multilateral conferences and decision-making in international organisations.
+The "co-operation" requirement means that, notwithstanding the primacy of the President in foreign policy, the President should not do anything significant against the wish of the Government.
+According to the travaux préparatoires, this is inter alia the case when "it is a question of important foreign policy decisions from Finland's side, or there are external initiatives which can have important consequences for Finland's internal affairs."

+50. Historically, foreign policy was the almost exclusive preserve of the Finnish President.
 A strong feature of the new Constitution is its increased emphasis on parliamentarism, and Section 93.1 provides the clear link to parliamentary accountability (see also below).
-The President's power to delegate treaty making power to administrative agencies is limited, and requires statutory authority.
-The insistence on cooperation with the Government can partly be explained by historical factors the almost complete dominance of foreign policy during President Kekkonen's period in office but also as a counter-balancing factor to the increased popular legitimacy the President obtained by the introduction of direct elections in 1994. - 50.
-Read in conjunction with the travaux préparatoires, Section 93.1 is relatively clear.
-It would, in the ordinary run of things, become even clearer as a result of constitutional practice.
-The fact that Government prepares presidential decisions (Section 58) means that the mechanism should be in place for ensuring that the Government is properly involved in all issues which it considers it should be involved in.
-Having said this, much decision-making in foreign policy is of a less formal nature, not always requiring "decisions" within the meaning of Section 58.
-On the other hand, the President has no large staff of her/his own which can result in a risk of institutional "turf battles" with the Government.
-Moreover, the Government is fully in charge of (and so has full insight into) the execution of such decisions as under Section 93.3, "the communication of important foreign policy positions to foreign States and international organisations is the responsibility of the Minister with competence in foreign affairs."
+The

-25 Gr UB 10/1998, p.
-24, see also Suksi, op. cit. p. xx.
+&lt;sup>25 Gr UB 10/1998, p.
+24, see also Suksi, op. cit.